AI-native IT operations

 Can we self-host?

-Self-hosted and managed deployments are both planned.
-Argus is being designed for teams that need control over data residency, identity, and operational history.
+Self-hosted deployment is available on Enterprise today; managed cloud is the default.
+Argus is built for teams that need control over data residency, identity, and operational history.

 How accurate is the AI classification?